tsili852/NetworkingLibrary/README.md

 - USER_VARIABLE_UPDATE : Sent to a client when a user's variable is requested to be changed.
 - ON_ROOM_JOIN : Sent to a client that requested to join a room and was successful.
 - ON_ROOM_JOIN_ERROR : Sent to a client that requested to join a room and was unsuccessful.
-- ON_JOIN_ZONE : Sent to a client that requested to join a zone and was successful.
+- ON_ZONE_JOIN : Sent to a client that requested to join a zone and was successful.
-- ON_JOIN_ZONE_ERROR : Sent to a client that requested to join a zone and was unsuccessful.
+- ON_ZONE_JOIN_ERROR : Sent to a client that requested to join a zone and was unsuccessful.
 - NEW_USER_CONNECTED : Called on server when a new user connects.
 - ERROR_MESSAGE : Not an event, a key used to get the error value of the ON_ROOM_JOIN_ERROR event and ON_ZONE_JOIN_ERROR event.

+## Predefined Requests and Responses
+Just like there are predefined events there are 2 predefined requests and responses:

+- JoinZoneRequest and JoinZoneResponse
+- JoinRoomRequest and JoinRoomResponse

+They do exactly what they say.
+When a new JoinZoneRequest is created you must specify the zone name that is desired to be joined, the desired username, and the password.
+The response will handle the information and if the zone exists and the username is not already connected, it will be successful and send you a ON_ZONE_JOIN event.
+If it is not successful it will send you a ON_ZONE_JOIN_ERROR event.

+When creating and sending a new JoinRoomRequest you must specify the room name.
+The response will handle the information sent and if the user is in a zone, the zone contains the room, and the max amount of users isn't reached, it will send you a ON_ROOM_JOIN event.
+Otherwise it will send you a ON_ROOM_JOIN_ERROR event.

+## Joining A Room and Zone